Gemel Smith: Playing career

 On February 19, 2022, the Lightning reclaimed Smith from the Red Wings, again on waivers.

 In the following 2022–23 season, Smith remained within the Lightning organization, continuing with the Syracuse Crunch.
-While placing third in team scoring, collecting 37 points through 35 games, Smith left the Crunch after he was re-assigned on loan by the Lightning to join Vegas Golden Knights AHL affiliate, the Henderson Silver Knights, on February 16, 2023.
+While placing third in team scoring, collecting 37 points through 35 games, Smith left the Crunch as he was re-assigned on loan by the Lightning to the Vegas Golden Knights' AHL affiliate, the Henderson Silver Knights, on February 16, 2023.
+He played out the season in Henderson, posting 5 goals and 16 points through 19 games.

+As a free agent from the Lightning, Smith paused his career in North America and was signed to a one-year contract with Belarusian club, HC Dinamo Minsk of the KHL, on July 20, 2023.
+In the 2023–24 season, Smith collected 4 goals through just 15 appearances with Dinamo before he was released from his contract and promptly signed for the remainder of the season with Chinese KHL outfit, Kunlun Red Star, on November 29, 2023.

+Returning to North America following the conclusion of his contract with Kunlun, Smith as a free agent leading into the 2024–25 season opted to return to the Syracuse Crunch organization, in signing a PTO on October 8, 2024.
+His third stint with the Crunch was short lived as he was released from his PTO after only 7 appearances, registering 4 points, on October 29, 2024.
+He continued in the AHL, on December 13, 2024, signing a tryout with the Bridgeport Islanders, the primary affiliate to the New York Islanders.

 Personal life

-His younger brother, Givani, was drafted by the Detroit Red Wings in the second round of the 2016 NHL Entry Draft.
+Smith is of Jamaican descent through both parents.
+His younger brother, Givani, was drafted by the Detroit Red Wings in the second round of the 2016 NHL Entry Draft, and currently plays for the Colorado Avalanche.

 During the 2018–19 NHL season, Smith was battling depression-like symptoms and had a hard time sleeping.
 He said he "made himself go into a sunken place".
 While with the Boston Bruins, Patrice Bergeron suggested he get help.